 < Arm >

 Unlike daily life understanding, the word “arm” in anatomy is restricted to the area between the shoulder and elbow joints.
 Between the elbow and wrist joints is called the forearm (Fig. 2-32).
-Likewise, “Leg” in anatomy means only the region between the knee and the ankle joints (Fig. 8-27).
+Likewise, “leg” in anatomy means only the region between the knee and ankle joints (Fig. 8-27).

-Sectioning of bone shows (outer) compact bone and (inner) spongy bone.
-Spongy bone is much more complicated with the trabeculae than in the figure above.
-Space between the trabeculae is the medullary cavity, which is filled with the bone marrow.
+The epiphysis consists of (outer) compact bone and (inner) spongy bone.
+The spongy bone is much more complicated with the trabeculae than in the figure above.
+The diaphysis is composed of (outer) compact bone and (inner) medullary cavity which is filled with the bone marrow.

 Arm muscles, enclosed by brachial fascia, are divided into the anterior and posterior ones by two intermuscular septa.

-The musculocutaneous nerve innervates the anterior arm “muscles” then becomes the lateral “cutaneous” nerve of forearm.
-This is why its name is the “musculocutaneous.”
-Radial nerve, responsible for the posterior arm muscles, is in contact with the humerus (groove for radial nerve) (Fig. 2-28).
+The “musculocutaneous” nerve (Fig. 2-14) innervates the anterior arm “muscles” then becomes the lateral “cutaneous” nerve of forearm.
+Radial nerve, responsible for the posterior arm muscle, is in contact with the humerus (groove for radial nerve) (Fig. 2-28).

-The median and ulnar nerves are on vacation in the arm.
+In the arm, the median and ulnar nerves are on vacation, having no special role.
 The nerves descend in the medial intermuscular septum which is relatively safe from outside impact.

 Fig. 2-25.
 Biceps brachii.

-In a restaurant, the two actions of the biceps brachii are needed to pick up a piece of food with a fork and to take out a cork from a wine bottle.
+In a restaurant, the two actions of the biceps brachii are needed to pick up a piece of food and to remove a cork.

-From the biceps brachii tendon, the bicipital aponeurosis arises to fuse with the antebrachial fascia of forearm (Fig. 2-32).
-The bicipital aponeurosis, which is the roof of the cubital fossa (Fig. 2-29) is clearly palpable in one’s body.
+From the biceps brachii tendon, the bicipital aponeurosis arises to fuse with the antebrachial fascia of forearm (Figs. 2-25,32).
+The bicipital aponeurosis, which is a part of the roof of the cubital fossa (Fig. 2-29) is clearly palpable in one’s body.